-Many fundamentalist Christians enjoy making claims that the statements in the Christian scriptures that allegedly record the life and actions of Jesus could "stand up in a court of law."
+Many fundamentalist Christians enjoy making claims that the statements in the Christian scriptures that allegedly record the life and actions of Jesus could “stand up in a court of law”.

-Suppose you are in a court of law, and and two separate witnesses have taken the stand concerning the interactions between an executive officer of a company and significant sale to the owner of a major corporation in another country.
-Here are the sworn testimonies of these two witnesses:
+Suppose you are in a court of law, and two separate witnesses have taken the stand concerning the same interaction between an executive officer of a company and a major potential sale to the owner of a large corporation from another country.
+These are sworn testimonies about a single event.

 The first witness states: